FoxelSA/csps-suite/README.md

 ## csps-suite<br />CSPS library front-end suite (beta)

-The csps-suite is dedicated to CSPS processing using libcsps.
+The _csps-suite_ is dedicated to CSPS processing using libcsps.
 It provides a serie of softwares used for camera logs-files preparation and validation according to manufacturers standards.
-It comes with a main software that is responsible of CSPS processing, using libcsps, of the camera logs-files and also offers software for CSPS processing results visualization.
+It comes with a main software that is responsible of CSPS processing of the camera logs-files and also offers software for CSPS processing results visualization and exportation.

 ### Documentation